kristopolous/tw/front/README.md

 point system for encouragement of posts

+The system is of course not just two words ... there's

+  public:
+  [ author, photograph, tagged business (if relevent), time, location, two words ]

+  private:
+  the questionaire interview that is given to the user.

+  Regardless, the results should probably be a twitter knockoff

+  This should be content focused, but let's trust that twitter is too

+  Also the title has a quantity that specifies the number of results ... eh sure why not

+  [photo] [user]: two words
+          location | time
+          [ photo ]

 ## search
 Maybe the search page should be an image focused presentation like https://instagram.com/freerangela/